 In 1996, Randi left BellSouth, and entered University of Alabama-Birmingham, in pursuit of a second Bachelor’s, in Musical Theatre.
 Here she made even more new lifelong friends, and had the time of her life, both onstage and backstage at Town & Gown Theatre.
 This experience culminated in a professional Stage Management Internship with South Coast Repertory Theatre in Costa Mesa, California.
 So she and Ron sold their lovely house in Southside, packed up, and moved to Southern California.

 After five years of adventures in Los Angeles, San Diego, and Lake Tahoe, Ron and Randi returned to the city they had come to consider home, Birmingham.
 They re-connected with their friends, and have made many new ones, besides.

 Randi immediately resumed directing Christmas plays and working backstage in Community Theatre.
-She worked at UAB’s Alys Stephens Center, and then at Samford University, for several years each, but now she is pleased to continue doing work that is close to her heart as a semi-retired, full-time, eclectic volunteer for the Birmingham Music Club!
+She worked at UAB’s Alys Stephens Center, and then at Samford University, for several years each, but now she is pleased to continue doing work that is close to her heart as a semi-retired, dedicated volunteer Ticket Coordinator for the Birmingham Music Club!